MartinBCN/RL-Banana-Collector/report.md

 The above plot shows the mean score over 100 episodes.
 The best-performing variations were the two fixed-target implementations with an advantage for the dueling networks.
-Both solved the problem in well below 2000 epochs.
+Both solved the problem in well below 2000 episodes, the dueling DQN implementation with fixed target in 1475 episodes.
 The other three implementations performed rather similar with a slight advantage for the basic implementation with a dueling DQN.
 Notice that while they did not solve the problem sufficiently fast, all of them were clearly learning.